Saint Louis University's family medicine residency program has been serving the community of southern Illinois, since 1997.

 Interviews are held from October through January.
-We accept only ERAS (Electronic Residency Application Service) applications, and the deadline for submission is December 15.
+We only accept ERAS (Electronic Residency Application Service) applications.
+The deadline for submission is December 15.

 To ensure a fair process for all civilian applicants, rotations will not be scheduled for students outside of our institution until an invitation to interview has been made.